jidongxiao/CSCI1200-DataStructures/hws/08_youtube_comments/README.md

 Here:

 - reply_to_comment is the operation name.
-Lines describing the operation of *reply to a comment* has 5 fields: operation name, id of the parent comment, id of this comment, user name of the author who is making this replying comment (to another comment), and the content of the replying comment.
+Lines describing the operation of *reply to a comment* has 5 fields (separated by spaces): operation name, id of the parent comment, id of this comment, user name of the author who is making this replying comment (to another comment), and the content of the replying comment.
 - Ugzsyj0jivPUQdfy_Y94AaABAg is the parent comment id.
 - Ugzsyj0jivPUQdfy_Y94AaABAg.0 is the id of this current comment.
 - user1 is the user name of this author who is now making the comment, and there is always an @ symbol in front of the user name.